Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JRyAZT7y44g.md

 ### Transcript

-> yeah where's my support yeah i have a new clue i've i'm usually poking burke and uh team like so when let's skip the dedicated just jump now yeah yeah
+> yeah where's my support yeah i have a new clue i've i'm usually poking burke and, team like so when let's skip the dedicated just jump now yeah yeah